 Alcohol and Youth

 NIAAA states “it is important to note that any alcohol use by underage youth is considered to be alcohol abuse.”6 For emphasis, the agency re-states and then even highlights its assertion.
-But does this agency really expect us to believe that
+But does this agency really expect us to believe these things are abuse?

-- Priests who serve alcohol to their underage parishioners in the celebration of Holy Communion are engaging in alcohol abuse?
+- Priests who serve alcohol to their underage parishioners.
+They do this in the celebration of Holy Communion.
+Are priests engaging in alcohol abuse?

-- Jewish parents who serve alcohol to their children as part of weekly and other religious observances are promoting alcohol abuse?
+- Jewish parents who serve alcohol to their children as part of weekly and other religious observances.
+Are they promoting alcohol abuse?

-- Physicians who prescribe alcohol to their underage patients are really prescribing alcohol abuse?
+- Doctors who prescribe meds containing alcohol to their underage patients.
+Are really prescribing alcohol abuse?
 And are the parents who follow their doctors’ orders causing alcohol abuse?

-- States that explicitly permit parents to serve alcohol beverages to their children within the home are promoting alcohol abuse?
+- States that explicitly permit parents to serve alcohol to their offspring within the home.
+Are these states promoting alcohol abuse?

-- Adults under the age of 21 around the world who drink in moderation are abusing alcohol?
+- Adults under the age of 21 around the world who drink in moderation.
+Are these adults abusing alcohol?

 Warning!
-These readings may well contain false and deceptive facts.
+These readings may well contain false and/o4 deceptive facts.

 1. NIAAA.
 Teacher’s Guide (“Information about Alcohol” section).
 Understanding Alcohol.
-Washington: NIH Curriculum Supp.
+Wash: NIH Curriculum Supp.
 Series – Grades 7-8.

 3. NIAAA, Ibid.

 4. Hlastula, M. Physiological errors associated with alcohol breath tests.
-The Champion, 1985, 9(6).
+Champion, 9(6).
 Quoted in Taylor, L. Drunk Driving Defense.
-New York: Aspen Law and Business, 5th edition, 2000.

 So is the government alcohol information erroneous?
 Now you know that much of it is.
 And you also know that much more is misleading.